vechiato/spoolman-multi-spool-cost-calculator/README.md

 # Filament Cost Calculator

-A Python script to calculate the real cost of a 3D print using slicer filament usage and fetching actual costs of each spool from the Spoolman API.
+A Python script to calculate the real cost of a 3D print using slicer filament estimative and fetching actual costs of each spool from the Spoolman API.
 This tool helps 3D printing enthusiasts and professionals accurately estimate the filament costs for their prints, considering multiple spools and different units of measurement.

 ## Table of Contents